web3dopamine/liberty_website/docs/docs/users/claiming-tokens.md

 # Claiming LBTY Tokens

-Liberty Bitcoin offers a **1:10 token claim ratio** for Bitcoin holders.
+Liberty offers a **1:10 token claim ratio** for Bitcoin holders.
 For every 1 BTC you own, you can claim 10 LBTY tokens.

 ## Eligibility